 Bottles for cleaning products are made of high-density polyethylene (#2 plastic), just like milk jugs and shampoo bottles.
 It’s a flexible, squeezable plastic that’s still resilient enough to hold liquids.
 But are they really necessary?

 Cleaning products are among my favourite thing to replace because it reflects the DIY opportunities of the Zero Waste movement.
 Most can be replaced with some combination of lemon juice, baking soda, vinegar, and water, meaning you can buy white vinegar in bulk quantities (one plastic bottle), and choose what containers you mix your solutions in on your own.
+Or you can consider refillable cleaning products.

 Although #2 plastic is more likely to be recycled and turned into plastic lumber, outdoor patio furniture, playground equipment, etc, it also easily minimized.
 It’s a double win: cut the over-complicated cleaning products, and put less #2 plastic in the recycling bin!